How Collectaneum works

 • Why history matters for rare items

-Ownership & Collection Transfers
+Item Ownership & Item Transfers

 How items move between collections and between users — without breaking structure or losing history.